vivekcoh/scripts/doc/OneHelios/README.md

 <a name="Upgrades" id="Upgrades"></a>

-## Upgrade the Backup Service
+## Build or Upgrade the Backup Service Image

-If an updated version of the backup service is required, you can ask Cohesity Support for an updated image, or use docker to build the updated image.
+If an updated version of the backup service is required, you can ask Cohesity Support for an updated image, or use docker to build the image.

-### Build the Updated Image Using Docker
+### Build the Image Using Docker

 You will need the following files to build the image (these files are provided in this repository):